Stanford47/ProtoBot/README.md

 # ProtoBot
  cool bot :)
-also please dont steal my code or token. that wouldn't be nice :(
+also please dont steal my code or token. that wouldn't be nice :( made by: Stanford47#6558